'Unreal' scenes of disorder as cars collide in Northcross, Auckland

 She now has to borrow a car to sit her full licence test on Friday.

-Police confirmed they were called to reports of a disorder on Woodridge Avenue yesterday.
+Police confirmed they were called to reports of a disorder on Woodridge Ave yesterday.

 "Two people in two separate vehicles were involved in a dispute, during which they collided with each other," a police spokeswoman said.